-Repeated acts of any misconduct or serious attendance concerns may be cause for issuing a behavior contract, drop warning letter, alternative placement, and/or possible expulsion
+Repeated acts of any misconduct or serious attendance concerns may be cause for issuing a Behavior Contract or Drop Warning Letter.

 Note: A Behavior Contract is a probationary agreement signed by a student, his/her parents or guardian, and an administrator, detailing past discipline problems of the student and warning him/her of the consequences of continued misconduct.
 A Drop Warning Letter is issued when a student develops a pattern of not regularly attending school.
 Refusal of any parent, guardian or student to execute and acknowledge the Behavior Contract shall not limit its effect.
 Similarly, a Drop Warning Letter serves notice of potential student removal from OHS attendance.
-Alternative Placement or Expulsion will be pursued when other interventions have not been successful for reoccurring behaviors.